 Both the free and the Premium Yoast SEO plugin come with several default settings.
 We’re all about sensible default settings!
 So, we’ve put a great deal of thought into setting these defaults, to make sure they’re right for most users.
-Still, it’s understandable that people get confused, for example when using our awesome configuration wizard, when they see the visibility of the post type ‘media’ set to ‘hidden’.
+Still, it’s understandable that people get confused, for example when they see that ‘media’ won’t be shown in the search engines.
+Why do we noindex these attachments on your site?

 The last thing you want is to have all the media on your site invisible to your users.
 Of course, we don’t want that either, and won’t let that happen.
-So let me explain in this post why the post type ‘media’ is set to noindex in by default and what that means.
+So let me explain here why ‘media’ is set to noindex by default in the Search Appearance section of Yoast SEO and what that means.

 Jez emailed us this question, something we actually get asked more often:

-“Yoast SEO sets the post type media to noindex by default in ‘Post Type Visibility’.
+“Yoast SEO sets the post type media to noindex by default in Search Appearance.
 Why is this?
 Will my images still display correctly?”